SonarSource/sonarlint-intellij/README.md

 How to install
 --------------

-You can install SonarLint from the [IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/plugin/7973-sonarlint), directly available in IntelliJ preferences.
+You can install SonarLint from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/7973-sonarlint), directly available in the IDE preferences.

+Node.js >= 8.x is required to perform JavaScript or TypeScript analysis.

 Have Question or Feedback?
 --------------------------